Tales of the Autobahn: Driving Germany's High-Speed Highways

 Actually, says Captain Poste, considering his car’s lightweight body, racing suspension, and 495 hp engine, he’s a model of restraint.
 “The Ruf factory has tested the car at 225 mph, but I haven’t taken it above 195 mph,” he said.
 Even so, this is hardly dawdling, as it’s about 40 mph faster than takeoff speeds on the Boeing 767’s he pilots.

-According to Susanne Porsche, whose father-in-law created the eponymous, rear engine sports car, such speeds are as much a matter of culture as horsepower.
+According to Susanne Porsche, whose father-in-law created the eponymous, rear-engine sports car, such speeds are as much a matter of culture as horsepower.
 “There is nothing mystical about it.
 It’s the system we’ve grown up with.
-But Americans think of the Autobahn the same way we think about Disneyland .
+But Americans think of the Autobahn the same way we think about Disneyland.
 It’s a kind of fantasy.”

 Indeed, we’ve all heard stories of tourists who’ve returned home traumatized by their first ride on the Autobahn.
 The speeds, they say, defy all reason.
-Paradoxically, when Germans return home from the States they say much the same of American roads.
+Paradoxically, when Germans return home from the States, they say much the same of American roads.
 “I recall driving on American highways,” says Dr. Marcus Schmitt, physician for Mercedes AMG German Touring Car Championship racing team, and a man who routinely wheels his E55 AMG at multiples of the limits posted on American roadsides.
 “I felt a constant state of dread.
 It was the speeds.
 You Americans drive so slow.”

 In fact, says Dr. Schmitt, who has studied the relationship between speed and attention spans, it’s a wonder there are not more accidents on American roads.
-“A drive traveling at your speed limits is a safety hazard.
+“A driver traveling at your speed limits is a safety hazard.
 It is hard to stay awake.
 You cannot concentrate.”